To the Members of

 Report on Other Legal and Regulatory Requirements

-c) the Balance Sheet and Statement of Profit and Loss including the Statement of OtherComprehensive Income the Cash Flow Statement dealtwith by this Report are in agreement with the books of account;
+c) The Balance Sheet the Statement of Profit and Loss including the Statement of OtherComprehensive Income the Cash Flow Statement and Statement of Changes in Equity dealtwith by this Report are in agreement with the books of account.

-g) with respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations_giyn to us:
+(B) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 | ||Chartered Accountants |